3.11. Aurora

 Create a Custom Aurora Configuration

-If Aurora uses too much CPU cycles, the most common reason is a heavy event producer on the system (e.g. anti virus or communication software).
-In order to analyze the issue and define process exclusions, go to Service Control > Aurora > Process Exclusions
+If Aurora uses too many CPU cycles, the most common reason is a high-volume event producer on the system, such as antivirus or communication software.
+To analyze the issue and define process exclusions, go to Service Control > Aurora > Process Exclusions

 Define Aurora Process Exclusion